alexleboucher/docker-express-postgres-boilerplate/README.md

 ## Subscribers

-Subscribers allows us to listen entity events like insert, update, delete, etc and execute a method before or after the event.
+Subscribers allow us to listen entity events like insert, update, delete, etc and execute a method before or after the event.
 They are defined in `src/subscribers`.

-By default, a subscriber listen all the entities but it's a good practice to listen one entity by subscriber.
-To do that, use the function `listenTo()` and returns the entity you want to listen with this subscriber.
+By default, a subscriber listens to all the entities but it's a good practice to listen to one entity by subscriber.
+To do that, use the function `listenTo()` and return the entity you want to listen with this subscriber.

 The subscribers functions take 1 parameter called `event`.
 In this object, you can find several properties like the concerned entity, the connection object, the query runner or the manager.